Big Data Analytics: How It Works and Why It Matters

 Data streams analysis is also crucial for implementing operational strategies and facilitating business transformation.
 Evaluating and acting on your data can help you increase operational profitability and provide your company with new innovation-driven opportunities.

 Companies that use big data analytics see vast improvements in many areas, including financial management, product development, and time/cost saving.

 According to a recent survey, the COVID pandemic has speeded up organisations’ data-driven strategy, and 78% of IT decision-makers agree that collecting and analysing data will change the way their companies do business in the next 1 to 3 years.

 Again, high-volume data can help you transform your business in different ways depending on your niche and business model.
 Examples include automating manual processes, thus saving hundreds of hours per year and reducing costs.
 Or, in the case of retail, learning and analysing customer habits to create recommendations based on purchase history.

 3. Drive Better Customer Service

-Big data can also be used to improve your customer service.
+Data streams can also be used to improve your customer service.
 Companies commonly use big data analytics to improve customer experience and increase customer retention and royalty.

-Analyzing inputs from your website, social media, chatbots, sales, and marketing can help you solve customers’ problems faster or prevent them from happening in the first place.
+Analysing inputs from your website, social media, chatbots, sales, and marketing can help you solve customers’ problems faster or prevent them from happening in the first place.
 And in some sectors, just a small, 5% increase in customer retention can result in more than a 25% increase in profit.

 4. Increase Security

 Another critical area for big data analytics is IT security.
 In the past, security incidents were detected by two analytical techniques: correlation rules, network vulnerabilities, and risk assessment.
-They were good at detecting known bad behavior but suffered from false positives and exposure to zero-day attacks.
+They were good at detecting known bad behaviour but suffered from false positives and exposure to zero-day attacks.